How to Avoid Using Jargon in Media Interviews and Communications

 Communicating with maturity requires strength, clarity, and self-knowledge, and it is the most freeing way to communicate.

-For additional communication tips, check out my Confident and Clear Communication program.
+For additional communication tips, check out our courses at https://lisaelia.com/courses

 In an age where photos and graphics are used to tell stories, it’s interesting how words, and wording, are no less important than they were in the past.